Jihanger-997/utopian_orbit_blog/_posts/2021-08-10-Poetry-Jihanger.markdown

 I, who before becoming an adult, was always desired

-Today I don't care about that anymore.
+Today I don't care about it anymore.

 Hurt me?

 Yes, but it is part of the whole

-Today I don't care much about it anymore
+Today I don't care about it anymore

 But know you have your place in my heart.

-The woman who appears in my dreams always takes your form form.
+The woman who appears in my dreams always takes your form.

 >
 31/08/2021